bigfootproject/sahara-image-elements/README.rst

 This repo is a place for Sahara-related for diskimage-builder elements.

 This has been forked from the OpenStack repository to develop the Spark support in Sahara.
-The images created with this version of the DIB, should be used together with the Sahara version available here: https://github.com/bigfootproject/savanna
+The images created with this version of the DIB, should be used together with the Sahara version available here: https://github.com/bigfootproject/sahara

 Images for Spark are created using CDH HDFS and a precompiled Spark from the Apache repositories.

 For images for all the other Sahara plugin use the standard Sahara DIB.

-Script for creating Fedora and Ubuntu cloud images with our elements and default parameters.
 You should only need to run this command:

 .. sourcecode:: bash